zadorlab/pynta/README.md

 source balsamactivate ~/myWorkflow
 ```

-That will initialize `balsam` DB in your `$HOME` directory and activate it.
-Your prompt should change to something like
+Your prompt should change to something like:

 ```bash
 ~[BalsamDB: myWorkflow] <username>@<host>: